 - Pauline Graham - Primary contact for SpLD, autism spectrum condition or physical health issues

-- Bella Jackson - Primary contact for mental health issues
+- Fiona Thorne - Primary contact for mental health issues

 University of Oxford Disability Advisory Service (Email: email@example.com)

-The University will be willing to consider appropriate and reasonable adjustments to both teaching and, with agreement of the University, assessment (examining) while on course.
+The University is willing to consider appropriate and reasonable adjustments to both teaching and, with agreement of the University, assessment (examining) while on course.

 Bodleian Libraries makes available a wide range of e-books which are recommended by the University Counselling Service; these e-books cover topics such as academic life, identity, self-care, relationships, mental health, disability and overcoming traumatic events.